Forms You Must Have New Employees Complete at Hire

 Employers should not give employees advice on how to complete this form, but you can direct them to an IRS article that helps them complete this form.

 Be sure to use the most recent version of the W-4 form.
 The 2017 Tax Cuts and Jobs Act made significant changes to the withholding tables and employees may want to change their withholding to avoid having too much tax taken from their paychecks.
-You should be using the 2018 W-4 form for new hires and for employees who want to make changes to their form.
+You should be using the most current W-4 form for new hires and for employees who want to make changes to their form.

 Employees may change their W-4 form as often as they like.
 For example, an employee may receive a bonus and want to change withholding.
 It is your responsibility as the employer to keep track of the latest change and to make sure employee paychecks reflect the wishes of the employee for withholding.